A player’s most important piece of foundational knowledge is, without a doubt, the notes on an ukulele fretboard.

 Now that you have an idea why things are the way they are, let’s get down to business and rock that fretboard chart for your uke!

 There’s not much to a fingerboard chart.
 One set of lines run horizontal and represent the strings.
 The others are vertical and represent the frets.
-In each finger space the note is shown.
+The notes are shown in each finger space.
 Simple.

 In some circumstances a .jpg file might be useful.
 Click on the image to get the full-size version: